dhall-lang/dhall-lang/standard/binary.md

-    -- NOTE: The CBORG standard permits the mantissa to be a bignum, but -- Haskell's `Time` type does not support more than 12 decimal places -- worth of precision, so the mantissa always fits in an `Int`. m = truncate (ss * 10^precision)
+    -- NOTE: The CBORG standard permits the mantissa to be a bignum, but -- Haskell's `Time` type does not support more than 12 decimal places -- worth of precision, so the mantissa always fits in an `Int`.
+This is -- compatible with the standard, which only requires at least 9 decimal -- places worth of precision.
+    m = truncate (ss * 10^precision)
 ```